commaai/operations_challenge/README.md

 200-500 quantity, and we sell them for a decent margin.

 Your goal is to come up with a brief plan to bring harness connector manufacturing capabilities in-house to the [comma factory](https://youtu.be/PFjssb7r_uU).

+---

+Email your submission to work@comma.ai.
+And check out our jobs page at [comma.ai/jobs](https://comma.ai/jobs).